mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 ## 2. Reusable style overrides

-If you find that you need the same overrides in multiple places across your application, you can use the [`styled()`](/system/styled/) utility to create a reusable component:
+If you find that you need to reuse the same overrides in different locations across your application, you can use the [`styled()`](/system/styled/) utility to create a reusable component:

 {{"demo": "StyledCustomization.js", "defaultCodeOpen": true}}

-With it, you have access to all of a component's props to dynamically style the component.

-## 3. Dynamic variation

-In the previous section, we learned how to override the style of a MUI component.
-Now, let's see how we can make these overrides dynamic.
-Here are four alternatives; each has its pros and cons.

-### Dynamic CSS
+### Dynamic overrides

-Using the `styled()` utility offers a simple way for adding dynamic styles based on props.
+Using the `styled()` utility above allows you to add dynamic styles based on the component's props.
+Here are two ways you can do that:

+#### Dynamic CSS

+> ⚠️ Note that if you are using TypeScript you will need to update the prop's types of the new component.

 {{"demo": "DynamicCSS.js", "defaultCodeOpen": false}}

-> ⚠️ Note that if you are using TypeScript you will need to update the prop's types of the new component.

 ```tsx
 import * as React from 'react';